Best Of19 min read

 6. M1 Finance — Best for Customizable Automated Portfolio Strategies

-M1 Finance occupies a unique position: it's not a pure robo-advisor (you build your own portfolio "Pies" from individual stocks and ETFs), and it's not a traditional brokerage.
-It sits somewhere in between — automated execution of a self-designed portfolio.
-For high earners who have strong investment convictions but don't want to manually rebalance every quarter, M1 is technically elegant in a way I genuinely appreciate.
+M1 Finance sits in a unique spot: it's not a pure robo-advisor (you build your own portfolio "Pies" from individual stocks and ETFs), and it's not a traditional brokerage either.
+It's somewhere in between — automated execution of a portfolio you design yourself.
+For high earners with strong investment convictions who don't want to manually rebalance quarterly, M1 is technically elegant in ways I genuinely appreciate.

-The dynamic rebalancing system is clever: new deposits automatically flow into underweight positions, minimizing unnecessary sell events.
-This matters for tax purposes more than people realize.
+The dynamic rebalancing is clever: new deposits automatically flow into underweight positions, minimizing unnecessary sell events.
+This matters more for taxes than people realize.
 M1+ (formerly M1 Premium, ~$36/year) adds smart transfers, higher cash back on the M1 credit card, and a lower margin rate — useful if you use portfolio margin strategically.

-Here's where I'll give you a hot take: M1's lack of tax-loss harvesting is a bigger problem than most reviews acknowledge.
-If you're parking a significant taxable account here — say, $300K+ — you're leaving real money on the table compared to what Wealthfront would do with the same balance.
-Know what you're trading away for the customization flexibility.
+And here's my honest take: M1's lack of tax-loss harvesting is a bigger problem than most reviews acknowledge.
+If you're parking $300K+ in a taxable account, you're leaving real money on the table compared to what Wealthfront would do.
+Know what you're trading away for customization.

 Key Features:

-• "Pie" portfolio system: build portfolios from individual stocks, ETFs, and pre-built expert portfolios
+• "Pie" portfolio system: build from individual stocks, ETFs, or pre-built expert portfolios

 • Automated fractional share investing with dynamic rebalancing